gremo/nest-winston/README.md

 export class AppModule {}
 ```

-## Use WinstonLogger as bootstrap logger

 When creating loggers from `WinstonModule`, Nest has to bootstrap the application first.
 This means instantiating all the modules and the providers, injecting dependencies, etc. During this "bootstrapping" process, instances of `WinstonLogger` are not available which means Nest falls back to an internal logger.

-In order to have a winston logger used during bootstrapping, the logger has to created outside of the application lifecycle and passed to `NestFactory.create` as [an option](https://docs.nestjs.com/techniques/logger)
+In order to have a winston logger used during bootstrapping, the logger has to created outside of the application lifecycle and passed to `NestFactory.create` as [an option](https://docs.nestjs.com/techniques/logger):

 ```typescript
 import { WinstonModule } from 'nest-winston';